Admissions in England

 General information about schools admissions can be found on GOV.UK.
 All school admissions in England are governed by the Schools Admissions Code.
 See page 25, paragraph 2.18 of the School Admissions Code (December 2014).

-Under section 2.18 of the Schools Admissions Code all admissions authorities in England must accept an application and allocate a place for children of Armed Forces personnel on proof of assignment and in advance of moving to the area.
-Parents do not need to have an allocated address and applications can be processed on the basis of the unit address or general quartering address (although places may not be allocated a long time in advance of the move, as this may result in a school having to hold a place open for an unreasonable amount of time).
-However, the Covenant will not automatically help parents to get the school of their choice.
-Local authorities must find a school place for all children who move into their area, but if no places are available at the parents’ preferred school, there is no duty to comply with parental preference.
+Under the above code, all admissions authorities in England must accept an application and allocate a place for children of armed forces personnel on proof of assignment and in advance of moving to the area.
+Parents do not need to have an allocated address and applications can be processed on the basis of the unit address or general quartering address.
+(Although places may not be allocated a long time in advance of the move, as this may result in a school having to hold a place open for an unreasonable amount of time.)
+The covenant will not automatically help parents to get the school of their choice.
+Local authorities must find a school place for all children who move into their area.
+However, if no places are available at the parents’ preferred school, there is no duty to comply with parental preference.

 Admissions in Scotland

 Forces Children’s Education is a website that offers information for parents in the armed forces who are moving to Scotland and need to understand the Scottish Education System.
 It also offers information for both organisations and educators.
 Use it to search for schools in your area and find out about organisations that can provide support and advice.

 Further information about schools and admissions can be found from CEAS.

 The Directorate Children and Young People Education in Scotland has produced an Introductory Guide.